Undeadlol1/boilerplate/docs/api.md

 It will always return same error defined as second parameter of check function.

-Or you can checks as schema and special error for each validation:
+Or you can check as schema and special error for each validation:

 ```javascript
     parentId: {